-To make certain that you are the only person who can access your unemployment insurance (UI) claim, you will be using a personal identification number (PIN) whenever you want automated information about your claim.
-Below is information about:
+To make certain that you are the only person who can access your unemployment insurance (UI) claim by phone, you will be using a personal identification number (PIN) whenever you want automated information about your claim.

 Your PIN means that no one else can obtain information on your UI claim.
 But you have to do your part, too.